santoshrajan/io-square/README.md

     new IO(callback => app.post('/', callback))

 Create an instance of an IO Object.
-Provide the constructor with a function.
-This function should take a callback as the only argument.
-In the function body, make your asynchronous call, and pass it the callback.
+Provide the constructor with an io-function.
+This function should take a result function as the only argument.
+Make your asynchronous call, and in the callback call the result function with the result.

 #### Call methods of the IO instance with pure functions